 How Psychotherapy Fits Into Chronic Pain Management

-Finally, working with a therapist can help you clarify and work towards what is important to you in life, so your values can define how you live, instead of your pain.
-The wide-scale adoption of online or video therapy has made accessing quality psychotherapy much easier, especially for those living with chronic pain or other chronic conditions.
+Finally, working with a therapist can help you clarify and work toward what is important to you in life, so your values can define how you live instead of your pain.
+The wide-scale adoption of online or video therapy has made accessing quality psychotherapy much easier, especially for those living with chronic illness.

 Therapy for Chronic Pain

-CBT often begins with an exploration of how your thoughts, behaviors, and emotions are impacting you.
-In other words, along with your therapist, you become a sort of co-detective about your life and pain.
+CBT often begins with an exploration of your thoughts, behaviors, and emotions.
+In other words, along with your therapist, you become a detective about your life and pain.
 By examining your thoughts about pain, you can identify any patterns that aren’t helpful for you in order to shift towards more helpful ways of thinking.
 This often includes identifying and modifying instances of pain catastrophizing.

 Mindfulness-Based Stress Reduction (MBSR) For Chronic Pain